enovision/grav-frontend-edit-button/README.md

 ## Credits

-The amazing GRAV CMS Team for building such an amazing CMS.
+* The amazing GRAV CMS Team for building such an amazing CMS.
+* [Christian Bewernitz](https://github.com/karfau) for adding the login requirement option (version 1.0.7)